mahekkothari/-TRUMP-Trading-Volume/README.md

 ### Overview

-#### This project utilizes Dune Analytics to query Uniswap trading data for a specific token.
+#### - This project utilizes Dune Analytics to query Uniswap trading data for a specific token.
 The SQL query aggregates the hourly trading volume (in USD) of the token purchased on Uniswap from January 17, 2025, to the present.

 ### Query Details

-#### The SQL query fetches and processes Uniswap trade data with the following logic:
+#### - The SQL query fetches and processes Uniswap trade data with the following logic:

-Extracts trading events where the token bought matches a specific address.
+#### - Extracts trading events where the token bought matches a specific address.

-Filters trades occurring on or after January 17, 2025.
+#### - Filters trades occurring on or after January 17, 2025.

-Groups transactions by hourly timestamps using DATE_TRUNC('hour', block_time).
+#### - Groups transactions by hourly timestamps using DATE_TRUNC('hour', block_time).

-Sums the total transaction volume in USD for each hour.
+#### - Sums the total transaction volume in USD for each hour.

-Orders the results chronologically.
+#### - Orders the results chronologically.

-Prerequisites

-Dune Analytics Account: Required to run the query.

-Understanding of SQL: Familiarity with PostgreSQL functions like DATE_TRUNC, SUM, and filtering conditions.

-Blockchain Knowledge: Understanding how Uniswap trades and token addresses work.

-How to Use
+### How to Use

-Log in to Dune Analytics.
+#### - Log in to Dune Analytics.

-Copy and paste the SQL query into the query editor.
+#### - Copy and paste the SQL query into the query editor.

-Execute the query to visualize the hourly volume trends.
+#### - Execute the query to visualize the hourly volume trends.

-Modify the token address or date range as needed.
+#### - Modify the token address or date range as needed.

-Use Cases
+### Use Cases

-Monitoring Token Activity: Track hourly trading volume for a specific token.
+#### - Monitoring Token Activity: Track hourly trading volume for a specific token.

-Market Analysis: Identify trends in token purchases on Uniswap.
+#### - Market Analysis: Identify trends in token purchases on Uniswap.

-Investment Insights: Gauge liquidity and trading patterns over time.
+#### - Investment Insights: Gauge liquidity and trading patterns over time.

-Contributions
+### Contributions

-Feel free to fork this repository, modify the query, and submit pull requests to enhance functionality or support additional tokens!
+#### - Feel free to fork this repository, modify the query, and submit pull requests to enhance functionality or support additional tokens!

-License
+### License

-This project is open-source and available under the MIT License.
+#### - This project is open-source and available under the MIT License.